Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Performance of Boltzmann and Q-learning

-Even with knowledge of $gap(\cM)$, the regret can be close to linear when $gap(\cM)$ is small.
-This is because $\frakb$ must be chosen sufficiently large to ensure adequate exploration, which slows down exploitation.
-This behavior is consistent with results in~\cite{cesa2017boltzmann}, which show that in multi-armed bandits, Boltzmann policy with any monotone temperature schedule yields suboptimal performance.
+Even with knowledge of $gap(\cM)$, the regret can be near-linear when $gap(\cM)$ is small.
+This is because $\frakb$ must be chosen small enough to ensure exploration, which slows down exploitation.
+This behavior is consistent with stochastic bandits, where it has been shown that Boltzmann policy with any monotone temperature schedule yields suboptimal performance~\citep{cesa2017boltzmann}.